SHUBHI-nightrider/SHUBHI-nightrider/README.md

 - 👋 Hi, I’m @SHUBHI-nightrider
-- 👀 I’m interested in ...python
+- 👀 I’m devloper in ...python
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...ML
-- 💞️ I’m looking to collaborate on ...python
+- 💞️ I’m looking to collaborate on ...AWS
 - 📫 How to reach me ...9970014674

 <!---